mireiaespuga/Advanced-Visualization/Lab3/README.md

 # Advanced-Visualization
-necessary explanations can be found in the Report.pdf
+Necessary explanations can be found in the Report.pdf